 Using a baby or toddler sleeping bag is a great way to ensure your wee one stays cosy all night.
 These sleeping bags usually fasten at the shoulders or zip at the front, meaning your baby wears the sleeping bag sort of like a vest.
 If you have a wiggly sleeper, a sleeping bag is PERFECT to make sure they can’t kick their blankets off and wake cold.

 When checking if your baby is warm enough in the night, always feel their core - their chest or back.
 It should feel warm to the touch but not hot.
 A baby’s head and hands are supposed to be cooler than the rest of their body when they’re sleeping, so don’t go by cool hands as an indicator of their core temperature.

-- Uncomfortable (they might have wind, need a nappy change, they are uncomfortable in their bed)
+- Discomfort - they might have wind, need a nappy change, or they are uncomfortable in their bed

 - Sickness or other medical condition such as reflux or allergies

-- They need a bit more structure to their day and getting age-appropriate awake windows and nap patterns happening will really improve your little one's night-time sleep!
+- They need a bit more structure to their day - getting age-appropriate awake windows and nap patterns happening will really improve your little one's night-time sleep!

 Zisapel, Nava.
 “New perspectives on the role of melatonin in human sleep, circadian rhythms and their regulation.”
 British journal of pharmacology vol. 175,16 (2018): 3190-3199. doi:10.1111/bph.14116